 The Graduate Program in Urban Studies will be affiliated with the College of General Studies and the School of Architecture.
-The Program will be affiliated with other university colleges, as they will form part of the Program's Interdisciplinary Advisory Committee.
+Other university colleges will participate as they will form part of the Program's Interdisciplinary Advisory Committee.
 The Program will have a Director, two Representative Professors-one each from the College of General Studies and the School of Architecture, and an Administrative Secretary.
 The Rep. Professors will each teach a class and serve as academic and thesis advisors to students.